raffaelespazzoli/backstage-demo/README.md

 - harden the pull/push secret scopes to exactly the repos needed by the app
 - create a git token secret for the ci/cd process (generalizes the approach when not using github action)
 - move to tekton when pipeline as a service is supported.
-- move to a share helm chart model
+- move to a shared helm chart model
+- add support for standard branching model and branch namespaces.
+- add support for gitops based CD.
+- add support for advanced deployment models (blue/green, canary, dark)